lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ACK-Format title='Format of an ACK'}

-  Rule ID: In all ACKs, Rule ID has a size of R - T bits and SHALL signal that the message is an ACK.
+  Rule ID: In all ACKs, Rule ID has a size of R - T bits.

   DTag: DTag has a size of T bits.
 DTag carries the same value as the DTag field in the fragments carrying the IPv6 datagram for which this ACK is intended.

-  bitmap:  size of the bitmap field of an ACK can be equal to 0 or Ceiling(Number_of_Fragments/8) octets, where Number_of_Fragments denotes the number of fragments of a window.
-The bitmap is a sequence of bits, where the n-th bit signals whether the n-th fragment transmitted has been correctly received (n-th bit set to 1) or not (n-th bit set to 0).
-Remaining bits with bit order greater than the number of fragments sent (as determined by the receiver) are set to 0, except for the last bit in the bitmap, which is set to 1 if the last fragment (carrying the MIC) has been correctly received, and 0 otherwise.
+  bitmap: This field carries the bitmap sent by the receiver to inform the sender about whether fragments in the current window have been received or not. size of the bitmap field of an ACK can be equal to 0 or Ceiling(Number_of_Fragments/8) octets, where Number_of_Fragments denotes the number of fragments of a window.
+The bitmap is a sequence of bits, where the n-th bit signals whether the n-th fragment transmitted in the current window has been correctly received (n-th bit set to 1) or not (n-th bit set to 0).
+Remaining bits with bit order greater than the number of fragments sent (as determined by the receiver) are set to 0, except for the last bit in the bitmap, which is set to 1 if the last fragment has been correctly received, and 0 otherwise.
 Absence of the bitmap in an ACK confirms correct reception of all fragments to be acknowledged by means of the ACK.

 {{Fig-Bitmap-Win}} shows an example of an ACK (N=3), where the bitmap